An excerpt of the book IN BANKS WE TRUST by Penny Lernoux

 The Washington experience sharply shifted the direction of the investigation: Obviously a lot of wheeler-dealers were being attracted to the profession, much as gamblers are lured to Las Vegas, but with far less risk.
 A gambler who fails to pay his debts in Vegas' casinos may end up in jail or the morgue.
 But a banker who gambles his institution's stability through reckless loans can expect no more than a slap on the wrist from U.S. bank regulators; he may even be promoted for his recklessness!

 Criminal investigators repeatedly told me that, contrary to popular belief, white-collar crime is not victimless since somebody always pays (viz. the taxpayer in the bank bailout).
 Another frequent observation was that such misbehavior often opens the door to organized crime.
 Living in Colombia, the narcotics supermarket for the United States, I could see how a banker who started out by cutting corners might end up with a highly questionable clientele, including mobsters and drug traffickers.
 It was common knowledge that several banks in Colombia laundered drug money for a fee.
-The drug trail led all over the world, from the Caribbean to Miami, Australia, and eventually, to the Vatican, but the faces soon became familiar—mobsters, right-wing terrorists, and CIA agents, all of whom used the same banks and bankers.
+The drug trail led all over the world, from the Caribbean to Miami, Australia, and eventually, to the Vatican, but the faces soon became familiarmobsters, right-wing terrorists, and CIA agents, all of whom used the same banks and bankers.
 As one private investigator explained to me, it is not surprising that the Mob prefers a bank patronized by the CIA, since both are involved in illegal activities, only the CIA calls its work covert action.
 Any bank that serves the CIA by funneling agency money into covert work must hide the trail through paper fronts, and such fronts are precisely what organized crime needs to wash its dirty money.
 It also became apparent that some bankers deliberately blurred their relations with government agents and mobsters, using a CIA cover to protect their criminal connections.
 But in a number of cases it was not only the banker who clouded the lines but also the CIA, which was working with gangsters, supposedly for political motives but occasionally for the personal enrichment of its agents, as appears to have been the case in the Nugan Hand Bank scandal in Australia.

 Two questions arose from such connections.
 Why was the CIA working with gangsters and drug traffickers?
 And how did banks fit into the picture?
 The answer to the former can be traced back to World War II, when ties between organized crime and the CIA's predecessor were first forged, and, more recently, to the cold war, when the anti-Communist imperative led the CIA to take an active role in promoting Southeast Asia's heroin trade.
-After the ClA's disastrous experience at the Bay of Pigs in 1961, a number of agents turned to the cocaine and marijuana trade, and the South American drug traffic was also politicized, with militant anticommunism—or just plain terrorism—serving as cover for the trade.
+After the ClA's disastrous experience at the Bay of Pigs in 1961, a number of agents turned to the cocaine and marijuana trade, and the South American drug traffic was also politicized, with militant anticommunismor just plain terrorismserving as cover for the trade.

 The answer to the second question lies in the changed nature of banking and the size of criminal profits.
 In the past mobsters infiltrated many industries but rarely bothered with banks because they were not spectacularly profitable and were conservatively run.
 Moreover, the underground economy was still limited in size and had no overwhelming need of banks.
 All that has changed since the 1970s, with the exponential growth of money markets and a parallel explosion in profits from crime, particularly the drug trade, which earns more than $79 billion a year in untaxed profits and ranks as the United States' second biggest industry after oil.
 Today banks are an essential cog in criminal industries, serving to launder dirty money and finance new enterprises and for related activities in the securities, commodity, and stock markets.
 Such is the wheeler-dealer atmosphere in banking that even the most venerable institutions have been touched by scandal.
-They include the Vatican Bank, which has been implicated in a $1.4 billion fraud.
+They include the Vatican Bank, which has been implicated in a $1.4 billion fraud.* * * This book follows the same pattern of discovery that the investigation took, first describing the follies and dubious shenanigans of several large U.S. banks.
+The people involved are not necessarily criminals, although convictions may arise from one case.
+Rather, they are what is loosely described in business journals as wheeler-dealerspeople who skirt the law or take big risks for quick profits.
+Some were plain dumb, in the words of a bank chairman involved in the Penn Square debacle, believing that there was such a thing as a sure gamble, only to discover, when the chips were down, that potential profits must be weighed against the danger of loss.
+Curiously, while malevolent, the criminal element poses less of a threat to the average American than the wheeler-dealers, who, as happened in 1929, could bring the economy crashing down.
+Indeed, it is the "anything goes" atmosphere in banking todayalong with huge profits and virtually no government controlsthat has attracted so many crooks.

 The second part of the book documents the criminal aspects of banking, showing how gangsters and U.S. intelligence agents have used the same banks.
 The Latin-American and Caribbean connections, particularly in the chapters on the Vatican Bank, relate right-wing terrorists to bank involvement in the U.S.-bound narcotics traffic, two thirds of which originates in Latin America.